Royal Almanac: Affirmation of a monopoly

-The Almanac and the Royal Court Calendar coexist peacefully for ten years and a lot of money to their authors, but from 1710, Laurent d'Houry integrates more and more topics like the book Colombat Biblio.
-The abscess broke out in 1717 when Houry Almanac releases its Abstract that will follow the format of the Calendar of the Court and simultaneously filing a lawsuit against its competitor.
-A Judgement of Solomon is made: if it is allowed to Houry now to continue the publication of its abstract and to counterfeit the Court Calendar, Colombat is obliged to freeze its calendar format and forbidden 'expand content.
-This stops any changes in the calendar of the Court, leaving the way open to the Almanac.
+The Almanac and the Royal Court Calendar coexist peacefully for ten years and are highly lucrative for their authors, but from 1710, Laurent d'Houry integrates more and more topics similar to those in Colombat's work.
+The conflict starts in 1717 when Houry releases his Abridged Almanac that follows the format of the Calendar of the Court and, simultaneously, files a lawsuit against his competitor.
+A Judgement of Solomon is made: Houry was now forbidden to continue the publication of his Abridged Almanac and from counterfeiting the Court Calendar, Colombat was obliged to freeze the format of his calendar and forbidden from expanding its content.
+This stops any development of the calendar of the Court, leaving the way open to the Almanac.

 Upon the death of Laurent Houry in 1725, his family is destitute.
 Revenues from sales of the Almanac are not sufficient to cover expenses of printing and bookselling.
 In these circumstances, his widow, Elizabeth Dubois, took over the business.
-Their son Charles-Maurice, who had hitherto been a mere proofreader of the Almanac, is trying to evict her mother and she is suing cons.
-It prepares the edition of 1726 but a ruling forbade him to publish it in his name alone.
-The ruling of 11 December 1726 forbids even disturb the affairs of his mother and to participate directly or indirectly to the development of the Almanac.
+Their son Charles-Maurice, who had hitherto been a mere proofreader of the Almanac, is trying to oust his mother and files a lawsuit against her.
+He prepares the 1726 edition but a ruling forbade him to publish it in his name alone.
+The ruling of 11 December 1726 forbids him from disturbing the affairs of his mother and from participating directly or indirectly in the development of the Almanac.
 That is why Charles-Maurice is mentioned as editor of the Almanac on the edition of 1726.

-In 1731, she filed a new lawsuit against Colombat which increased its schedule despite the prohibition of 1717.
-Unsuccessful, she resumed the publication of the Abstract and Colombat complaint in turn, she then accepts to abandon the publication of the Abstract "if returned to Colombat format from 1718.
-"The disputes have become extinct with the death of the parties.
+In 1731, she filed a new lawsuit against Colombat who had expanded the Court Calendar despite the prohibition of 1717.
+Unsuccessful, she resumed the publication of the Abridged Almanac and Colombat files a complaint in turn.
+She accepts to abandon the publication of the Abridged Almanac "if Colombat returns to the 1718 format. ".
+The disputes became extinct with the death of the parties.

-The privilege of the Almanac is about to expire, Charles-Maurice d'Houry tries one last time to seize it, but a royal letter of 27 March 1744 confirmed definitively André-François Le Breton as sole heir.
+The privilege of the Almanac being about to expire, Charles-Maurice d'Houry tries one last time to seize it, but a royal letter on 27 March 1744 confirmed definitively André-François Le Breton as sole owner of the rights.

 A family of hegemony 131 years

 Directorate of André Le Breton

-In 1728, the widow of his grandson, Houry combines son André-François Le Breton, who was 18 years old and an orphan under the guardianship of Charles-Maurice d'Houry.
-Andrew Francis had inherited, according to the will of the estate of Lawrence Houry, half of the rights of the Almanac, and his widow, the rest.
+In 1728, Houry's widow joins hand with her grandson André-François Le Breton, who was 18 years old at the time and an orphan under the guardianship of Charles-Maurice d'Houry.
+André-François had inherited, according to the will of the estate of Laurent Houry, half of the rights of the Almanac, and his widow, the rest.

-Under his leadership, the Almanac takes a new breath and adds new sections, which sometimes does not go without punishment.
-For example, in 1768, he has trouble with Voltaire, who sent him a letter incendiary:
+Under his leadership, the Almanac takes a new breath and adds new sections, which sometimes does not go without difficulties.
+For example, in 1768, Voltaire sent him an incendiary letter: